Maximilian Schell: 1980–2009: Career fluctuations

+Other activities

+Interest in classical music

 Schell was a semi-professional pianist for much of his life.
 He had a piano when he lived in Munich and said that he would play for hours at a time for his own pleasure and to help him relax: "I find I need to rest.
 An actor must have pauses in between work, to renew himself, to read, to walk, to chop wood."
 Conductor Leonard Bernstein claimed that Schell was a "remarkably good pianist."
 In 1982 on a program filmed for the U.S. television network PBS, Schell read from Beethoven's letters to the audience before Bernstein conducted the Vienna Philharmonic playing Beethoven symphonies.

 In 1983, he and Bernstein co-hosted an 11-part TV series, Bernstein/Beethoven, featuring nine live symphonies, along with discussions between Bernstein and Schell about Beethoven's works.

 On other occasions, Schell worked with Italian conductor Claudio Abbado and the Berlin Philharmonic, which included a performance in Chicago of Igor Stravinsky's Oedipus Rex and another in Jerusalem of Arnold Schoenberg's A Survivor from Warsaw.
 Schell also produced and directed a number of live operas, including Richard Wagner's Lohengrin for the Los Angeles Opera.
 He worked on the film project Beethoven's Fidelio, with Plácido Domingo and Kent Nagano.

+Teaching

 Schell was a guest professor at the University of Southern California and was awarded an Honorary Doctorate from Spertus Institute for Jewish Learning and Leadership in Chicago.

-Death

-Schell died at the age of 83 on 1 February 2014, in Innsbruck, Austria, after a "sudden and serious illness".
-The German television news service Tagesschau reported that he had been receiving treatment for pneumonia.

-His funeral was attended by Waltraud Haas, Christian Wolff, Karl Spiehs, Lawrence David Foldes, Elisabeth Endriss and Peter Kaiser.
-His grave is in Preitenegg/Carinthia (Austria) where the family home was located and where he and his sister lived the rest of their lives.